ReeceRobinson/riot-nodes/riot-caldav/README.md

 This project provides the following node:

 * CalDav calendar integration - retrieve calendar events from using the caldav protocol.
+* CalDav Event Processor - processing of events that resolves event overlaps and emits 'commands' based on event content.

 ## Usage